 - 1. Verbal sign-out should be made and a written discharge summary should be faxed to the baby's pediatrician - 2.
 Consultation with Social Service and/or Patient and Family Relations should be considered - 3.
-Consultation with RM and the OGC should be considered as necessary - 4.
+Consultation with Risk Management and the Office of General Counsel should be considered as necessary - 4.
 The attending obstetrician caring for the mother should be notified if the mother is an inpatient. - 5.
 An effort should be made to ensure that the MA Newborn Screen, Hearing Screening, CCHD screening, and jaundice screening have been performed, the Hepatitis B vaccine given, and the Birth Certificate signed prior to the baby's departure. - 6.
 The attending physician should carefully document the event in the infant's medical record, including her/his rationale for the medical decision and a summary of her/his communication with the family and the baby's pediatrician and recommendations for outpatient follow up.

 The DPNM Chair, Vice Chair, NICU and Well Newborn Care Medical Directors are always available for assistance and support in these difficult situations.
+A debriefing meeting should be scheduled soon after the event with all involved staff and department leadership.

-The infant's attending physician may consult the NICU attending, NICU Medical Director, or Well Newborn Care Medical Director to discuss the level of risk for baby, if there is any uncertainty about which scenario is most appropriate for the infant.
+\ The infant's attending physician may consult the NICU attending, NICU Medical Director, or Well Newborn Care Medical Directory to discuss the level of risk for baby, if there is any uncertainty about which scenario is most appropriate for the infant.